Málaga: Main sites

 The entrance of the complex featured a grand tower that led into a sophisticated double bent entrance.
-After passing through several gates, open yards with beautiful gardens of pine and eucalyptus trees, and the inner wall through the Puerta de Granada, one finds the 11th- and 14th-century Governor's palace.
+After passing through several gates, open yards with gardens of pine and eucalyptus trees, and the inner wall through the Puerta de Granada, one finds the 11th- and 14th-century Governor's palace.
 It was organised around a central rectangular courtyard with a triple-arched gateway and some of the rooms have been preserved to this day.
 An open 11th-century mirador (belvedere) to the south of this area affords views of the gardens and sea below.
 Measuring 2.5 m2, this small structure highlighted scalloped, five-lobed arches.
 To the north of this area were a waterwheel and a Cyclopean well (penetrating 40 m below ground), a hammam, workshops and the monumental Puerta de la Torre del Homenaje, the northernmost point of the inner walls.
 Directly beyond was the passage to the Gibralfaro above.

 The Church of Santiago (Saint James) is an example of Gothic vernacular Mudéjar, the hybrid style that evolved after the Reconquista incorporating elements from both Christian and Islamic tradition.
 Also from the period is the Iglesia del Sagrario, which was built on the site of the old mosque immediately after the city fell to Christian troops.
 It boasts a richly ornamented portal in the Isabeline-Gothic style, unique in the city.

 The Cathedral and the Episcopal Palace were planned with Renaissance architectural ideals but there was a shortfall of building funds and they were finished in Baroque style.

 The Basílica y Real Santuario de Santa María de la Victoria, built in the late 17th century, has a chapel in which the vertical volume is filled with elaborate Baroque plasterwork.